-Note: Applicants are encouraged to enrol initially in the Graduate Diploma of Business (Research) to undertake the academic prerequisite training for potential entry into the PhD program.
+Graduate Diploma in Business (Research) (Public Relations)

+academic prerequisite training for potential entry into the PhD program.

 IELTS (International English Language Testing System)

 Speaking 6.0

 Writing 6.0

 Reading 6.0

 Listening 6.0

 Overall 6.5

 The purpose of this course is to provide the basic research training for potential PhD candidates who do not possess the necessary research experience to gain entry into the PhD.
 It is offered as an alternative pathway, giving you the opportunity to pursue a research career.